danpetran/first/README.md

 # This is my first comment.
 I am starting to play with Git and GitHub.
 I plan to use Git as a note taking tool in the beginning.
+# Markdown is a lightweight markup language with plain text formatiing suntax.
+It was created by John Gruber and Aarson Swartz